FlowFuse/flowfuse/docs/contribute/README.md

  - `npm run cover:system` - runs the system tests with code coverage enabled.
 It does *not* generate the report.
  - `npm run cover:report` - generates a report of the code coverage.
-This is printed to the console and generates a browseable HTML copy under `coverage/index.html`
+This is printed to the console and generates a browsable HTML copy under `coverage/index.html`

 ### VSCode Tips